 A far cry from the ‘sport of kings’, the old Camboon Race Track is a hot bed of competition as some of the country’s most gifted stockmen, women and junior riders take on all-comers for the chance to win a place at the national championships.

 The challengers aren’t the only stars of the show.
-More than 2000 head of cattle feature throughout the packed three-day program, held on the third weekend of May.
+More than 2000 head of cattle feature throughout the packed three-day program held in September.
 Gathered from across the region, only the strong and agile are selected to compete.
 One by one they burst from the corral in a thrilling battle of wills, chased down and driven into submission by the sheer skill of their opponent.

 If you can drag yourself away from the fast and furious action of the main arena, you can also mosey through the trade displays and market stalls.
 Or seek out the vestiges of earlier glory days such as the race track’s unsaddling area and the School of Arts Hall.